 Physiotherapy for elderly dogs

 Physiotherapy treatments are very good for elderly animals.
 Naturally, your dog will not become a young dog again but he or she will become much more mobile and mentally stimulated, thereby obtaining more quality of life.

-Physiotherapy for dogs and cats can also be used to assist weight reduction.
+Physiotherapy for dogs can also be used to assist weight reduction.
 Weight plays an important part in pain symptoms.
 Every excess gram is an additional burden for your pet.

 The joints of overweight animals are exposed constantly to high loads.
 Even in the absence of a genetic predisposition in the musculoskeletal system, this leads to pressure areas, bone deformation and osteoarthritis at an early stage.

 If hip or elbow dysplasia or other bone deformity is also present, there is a danger that the affected joints will cause problems even at a young age.
 These painful arthritic bone conditions can be delayed and even prevented in some cases if body weight is reduced, on the one hand, and also if the level of fitness, i.e., the animal’s muscle mass, is improved.